Case Study

 Cohesion without Overlap: Each individual plan was reworked to focus on "rhythms over rules," ensuring they remained cohesive as part of the AIRA ecosystem while maintaining clear boundaries to prevent overlapping guidance.

-The Choice Fatigue Challenge
+2: Choice Fatigue

 Problem: Originally, users had to manually navigate a "Masterlist" to find plans.
 Testing revealed this was overwhelming for tired shift workers.